 Feedback circuits present a severe problem for probabilistic methods.
 Monte Carlo methods are based on simple timing or logic simulation techniques and, therefore, experience very few difficulties with feedback circuits.
 The only unresolved problem is to determine the length of the setup region, but we feel that good heuristics can be developed for this.
-Future research will focus on developing such heuristics, thus generalizing Monte Carlo techniques to handle any logic circuit.
+Future research will focus on developing such heuristics, thus generalizing the Monte Carlo technique to handle any logic circuit.